GSG-G10/HTTPS/README.md

 1- **The private key** : this key is controlled by the owner of a website and it’s kept, as the reader may have speculated, private.
 This key lives on a web server and is used to decrypt information encrypted by the public key.

 2- **The public key** : this key is available to everyone who wants to interact with the server in a way that’s secure.
 Information that’s encrypted by the public key can only be decrypted by the private key.

+#### Some Examples:

+* When you want to secure the transmission of credit card data or other sensitive information (such as someone's real address and physical identity).
+* When you run a lead generation website that relies on someone's real information, in which case you want to use HTTPS to safeguard against malicious attacks on the user's data.